 Parkinson's UK work and influencing

-Our Policy Panel - over 20 people with experience of Parkinson's - meets twice a year to help us form our official positions on public policy matters.
+Our Policy Panel is a group of people with experience of Parkinson's as a condition.
+They meet twice a year to help us form our official positions on public policy matters.

 Elaine Evans, one of our Policy Panel members, explains the panel's role: